GenslerAppsPod/javascript-katas/README.md

 3. Install the latest version of node if you have not already.
 4. Install the npm modules.
 5. Practice some Labs.
-6. Certain steps to do before pushing code to your barnch on github is,
+6. Certain steps to do before pushing code to your branch on github is,

         git add .